 The dirt crunched hard as the blade of the shovel pushed deeper, a boot kicked the metal head further into the Earth.
 Lifting the weight of rock and clumped dirt from the ground, he threw it to the side and repeated the action.
 The pain of the labour did not deter him, his hands blistered, the ground did not soften the further he went.
 Almost on instinct he dug until he had the right dimensions.
 He knew them intimately.

 Climbing from the hole that he had made, he turned to the pile of dirt nearby, his eyes dared not look beyond.
-Briefly he looked up to the sun, it was lowering on the horizon, though it was warm the day felt grey.
+Briefly he turned to the sun, it was lowering on the horizon, though it was warm the day felt grey.
 Resting the shovel against the pile of unearthed dirt he carefully approached another pile.

 He could not speak her name as he looked at her.
 Slowly the shovel collected a slice of dirt.
 He dropped it onto her feet, he dreaded the moment where he would need to cover her face.
 Again, he lifted the loose Earth so that it may cover another piece of her.
 Carefully he placed the dirt across her body, like a soil that would somehow nurture her final place of rest.
 Finally he lowered the dirt across her face, his final good bye as she disappeared.

 He fell to his knees; he could not collapse in sorrow his day was not over.
 Instead he patted the ground over.
 Placing a flower where her head would be all those feet underneath.
 No prayer, or words just his deliberate actions.
 It was all that he had left.
 The miserable aftermath.
 The anger, machinations for vengeance could come later now he simply had to put back to the ground what had mattered most to him.